-- (2) Despite subclause (1), a person who is a worker or a visitor in relation to a care facility must not enter, or remain on, the premises of the facility between (and including) 11:59:00 pm on 19 July 2020 and 11:59:00 pm on 16 August 2020 if: - (a) the person has been diagnosed with 2019-nCoV, and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions (No. 6); or - (b) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia; or may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions (No. 6).
+(2) Despite subclause (1), a person who is a worker or a visitor in relation to a care facility must not enter, or remain on, the premises of the facility between (and including) 11:59:00 pm on 22 July 2020 and 11:59:00 pm on 16 August 2020 if:

-(c) during the 14 days immediately preceding the entry, the person had known contact with a person who has been diagnosed with 2019-nCoV; or Note: a person who has had known contact with a person who has been diagnosed with 2019-nCoV

-- (d) the person has a temperature higher than 37.5 degrees or symptoms of acute respiratory infection; or - (e) if the care facility is a residential aged care facility the person does not have an up to date vaccination against influenza, if such a vaccination is available to the person; or - (f) the person is aged under 16 years, other than: - (i) in circumstances where the person's presence at the premises is for the purposes of end of life support for a resident of the facility; or - (ii) if the facility is a secure welfare service or a supported residential service and the person is accompanied by an adult; or - (iii) if the facility is an alcohol and drug residential service and the person is accompanied by an adult.
+- (a) the person has been diagnosed with 2019-nCoV, and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions (No. 7); or - (b) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia; or - (c) during the 14 days immediately preceding the entry, the person had known contact with a person who has been diagnosed with 2019nCoV; or - Note: a person who has had known contact with a person who has been diagnosed with 2019-nCoV may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions (No. 7). - (d) the person has a temperature higher than 37.5 degrees or symptoms of acute respiratory infection; or - (e) the person is aged under 16 years, other than in circumstances where: - the person's presence at the premises is for the purposes of end of life support for a resident of the facility; and - (ii) the person is a child, grandchild or sibling of the resident; or - (f) in the case of a visitor the person has been tested for 2019-nCoV, and has not yet received the results of that test.